Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Tabs/_index.en.md

 ### Tabs

 #### `id`
 A string identifier for the tab.
+Must be unique within the current list of tabs.

 #### `title`
 The title for the  can be added as text directly or referenced via a text key to a [text resource](/nb/altinn-studio/reference/ux/texts/#legge-til-og-endre-tekster-i-en-app).